glFusion/forms/README.md

 * form_id: ID of the form to display.
 Required.

 ### forms:results
 Displays the submitted form data in a table.
+Only fields for which the current user has &quot;View Results&quot; access are displayed.

 Usage: `[forms:results form:<form_id> field1,field2,field3,...]`